chuckstack/chuckstack.github.io/src-ls/blog-incus-netbird-phoenixnap.md

 ## Problem Statement

 **Problem #1:** Cloud computing is very expensive relative to the solution in this post.
-You pay a Premium for the CPU AND the disk space (HD) AND just about everything else.
+You pay a premium for the CPU AND the disk space (HD) AND just about everything else.
 I have a customer whose monthly AWS EBS drive cost was more than the EC2 compute cost.
 These costs reduce your profit and the good your organization can provide the world.

 **Problem #2:** The expertise needed to articulate a cloud architecture is expensive, and these skills and knowledge cannot be used throughout the rest of your organization.
 Said another way, typical cloud solutions force you to hire expensive cloud people and trap them in the cloud.

-## Hybrid Picture of Success
+## Hybrid Cloud Picture of Success

 This post helps you solve the problem statements listed above, drive better productivity across your whole organization, and make the most of your collective skills and knowledge.